rg-wood/salt-lion/README.md

 #### Guile

 You gain a bonus equal to the level of this talent to EMPATHY rolls to deceive.

+#### Guard

+You gain a bonus equal to the level of this talent to EMPATHY rolls to enforce your authority as a representative of the law.

 #### Healer